cclarke/sicp-notes/chapter_1/chapter_1.md

                           c))))
     ```

-    And let's test out our `cubic` procedure:
+    And let's test out our `cubic` procedure as an input to `newtons-method`:

     ```scheme
     (newtons-method (cubic 1 1 0) 3)